jeffhoffmanmba/Web-Design-Challenge/README.md

 # Web-Design-Challenge

 ## Latitude - Latitude Analysis Dashboard with Attitude
-<a href="https://jeffhoffmanmba.github.io/Web-Design-Challenge/WebVisualizations/max.html">Solution Hosted on: https://jeffhoffmanmba.github.io/Web-Design-Challenge/WebVisualizations/max.html</a>
+<strong><a href="https://jeffhoffmanmba.github.io/Web-Design-Challenge/WebVisualizations/max.html">Solution Hosted on https://jeffhoffmanmba.github.io/Web-Design-Challenge/WebVisualizations/max.html</a></strong>

 For this homework we'll be creating a visualization dashboard website using visualizations we've created in the past.
 Specifically, we'll be plotting [weather data](Resources/cities.csv).